h8d13/HayDay/README.md

 pag.click(x,y)
 ```
+---
+Accessing a iOs or Android device

+For android you can use use scrcpy --fullscreen
+Unsure about iOs specifics.

+---
 You can apply the same logic to remotely any game, triggerbot is a good example, while you shouldn't do it in multi-player is a fun project to code in a day.

 Also can make neural network implementations based on visuals + controller module (possible actions)